We have a maximum mailbox size of 2GB and I’m currently using 700MB of it. However, when I look at my ost-file, I see that it is over 3GB in size.

 Ost-files of Outlook Hotmail Connector, EAS and IMAP accounts

-Aside from Exchange account, ost-files are also being used by Outlook Hotmail Connector accounts and in Outlook 2013, Exchange ActiveSync (EAS) and IMAP accounts also use ost-files.
+In Outlook 2010 and previous, ost-files are also being used by Outlook Hotmail Connector accounts.
+In Outlook 2013 and Outlook 2016, Exchange ActiveSync (EAS) and IMAP accounts use ost-files as well.

-In these cases, the ost-file is also mainly used for caching the mailbox data which is stored on the Outlook.com/Hotmail or IMAP servers.
-However, there can also be stored some unique data in there which isn’t being synched with the mail server.
+In all these cases, the ost-file is also mainly used for caching the mailbox data which is stored on the Outlook.com or IMAP servers.
+However, the ost-file could additionally contain some unique data which isn’t being synched with the mail server.
 These folders are marked with “This computer only”.

 The following folders do not sync with the mail server: